OCA/operating-unit/sales_team_operating_unit/README.rst

    :alt: License: LGPL-3

 =========================
-CRM with Operating Units
+Sales Team Operating Unit
 =========================

 This module introduces the following features:

-* Adds the Operating Unit (OU) to the Lead.
+* Adds the Operating Unit (OU) to the Sales Team.

-* The user's default Operating Unit (OU) is proposed at the time of creating the Lead / Opportunity.
+* The user's default Operating Unit (OU) is proposed at the time of creating the Sales Team.

-* Security rules are defined to ensure that users can only see the Opportunity / Lead of that Operating Units in which they are allowed access to.
+* Security rules are defined to ensure that users can only see the Sales Team of that Operating Units in which they are allowed access to.

 Usage